The missing piece in the logistics puzzle.

-Production of oil is a profitable business, so lucrative it keeps most of the strong countries of the world running.
+The production of oil is not just a profitable business; it also makes most countries strong.
 If a company produces just as much profit, it only implies one thing: the commodity also comes with a heavy price tag.
+People refer to oil worth gold, which continually increases.
+Is that the reason why people try to steal it?

-These businesses know that they have to go to fuel for a large portion of their revenue.
-But what’s the issue now is the fact that they’re not only dealing with skyrocketing petroleum prices nowadays— they’re also dealing with fuel thieves.
+Yes!
+The constant increasing value of the fuel is feeding fuel theft and fraud.
+Businesses know that they have to go to fuel for a large portion of their revenue.
+But what’s the issue now is the fact that they’re not only dealing with skyrocketing petroleum prices nowadays— they’re also dealing with fuel theft.

-Thieves are going to do anything they need to get a few more rupees in their pockets.
-Since oil is one of the most necessary and costly commodities, accounting for $1.7 trillion of the world’s demands for market revenues, it is no wonder that theft of petrol is increasing.
-In reality, the recent accounts have it that every year around the globe $133 billion in fuel is robbed.
+Since oil is one of the most necessary and costly commodities, accounting for $1.7 trillion of the world’s demands for market revenues, it is no wonder that petrol theft is increasing.
+In reality, the recent accounts have it that every year around the globe, $133 billion in fuel is robbed.
+Diesel theft is a significant global problem.

 Over the years, it has altered or even “developed” methods of stealing petrol.
 Some steal it directly from the pipelines by illegally tapping and pumping the substance onto trucks and tanks.
 But what most fleet owners encounter regularly is blatant draining directly from the tank from the vehicle fleet itself and unlawful siphoning of oil and gasoline.
 Most of the moment, the worst thing about this is that it is the workers themselves who perform the crime, increasing safety issues within the business.